Warsaw Ghetto: Background

 Before World War II, the majority of Polish Jews lived in the merchant districts of Muranów, Powązki, and Stara Praga.
 Over 90% of Catholics lived further away from the commercial center.
 The Jewish community was the most prominent there, constituting over 88% of the inhabitants of Muranów; with the total of about 32.7% of the population of the left-bank and 14.9% of the right-bank Warsaw, or 332,938 people in total according to 1931 census.
-Many Jews left the city during the depression.
+Many Jews left the city during the Great Depression.
 Antisemitic legislation, boycotts of Jewish businesses, and the nationalist "endecja" post-Piłsudski Polish government plans put pressure on Jews in the city.
-In 1938 the Jewish population of the Polish capital was estimated at 270,000 people.
+In 1938, the Jewish population of the Polish capital was estimated at 270,000 people.

 The Siege of Warsaw continued until September 29, 1939.
-On September 10 alone, the Luftwaffe conducted 17 bombing raids on the city; three days later, 50 German planes attacked the city centre, targeting specifically Wola and Żoliborz.
+On September 10 alone, the Luftwaffe conducted 17 bombing raids on the city; three days later, 50 German planes attacked the city center, targeting specifically Wola and Żoliborz.
 In total, some 30,000 people were killed, and 10 percent of the city was destroyed.
 Along with the advancing Wehrmacht, the Einsatzgruppe EG IV and the Einsatzkommandos rolled into town.
 On November 7, 1939, the Reichsführer-SS reorganized them into local Security Service (SD).
 The commander of EG IV, Josef Meisinger (the "Butcher of Warsaw"), was appointed chief of police for the newly formed Warsaw District.